Aperture Hand Lab similar games & best alternatives

 - Minimal depth beyond tech demo

-Less representative of its motivational profile, with noticeable differences.
-Motivations that often define this kind of title include Survival, Violence, Fellowship, Expression.
+Aperture Hand Lab: Less representative of its motivational profile, with noticeable differences.
+Motivations that often define this kind of title include Survival, Violence, Competition, Thrill.
 Here, the score leans higher than usual among comparable games on Health.
-It leans lower than usual among comparable games on Continuation, Strategy.
+It leans lower than usual among comparable games on Continuation, Intimacy.

 -